lnferris/ocean_data_tools/README.md

 ## How to Contribute

 * Want to make changes or add a new function?
 (1) Fork the repository (make your own separate copy), (2) make changes, and (3) open a 'pull request'.
 Once approved, it can be merged into the master branch.
-If you wish to chat beforehand about how your contribution fits into ocean_data_tools, open an issue or email lnferris@alum.mit.edu.
+If you wish to chat beforehand about how your contribution fits into ocean_data_tools (or if this entire paragraph confuses you), open an issue or email lnferris@alum.mit.edu.
 * Don't use git often and don't want to remember all the terminal commands?
 Download GitHub for desktop <https://desktop.github.com/>.
 * Find a bug in the code?
 Open an 'issue' to notify contributors and create an official record.